rageworx/libendetool/README.md

 * A C++ open source project for helping easily encode or decode string and stream data with AES-256 and BASE-64.

 ## Compatible
+* Lastest version of libendetool not compatibles with 0.4-prerelease by updating AES-256 encryption method.

 ## Vulnerability
 * Using LZMAT compression may helps avoids attacks from same pattern in large data length.